Cheddar Cheese vs Queso Manchego

 Side-by-Side Comparison Table

-Cheddar Cheese Manchego Cheese
+Cheddar Cheese Queso Manchego

-Country of Origin United Kingdom Spain
+Country of Origin England Spain

-Specific Origin Southwest (Somerset, Gloucester) La Mancha region
+Specific Origin Southwest (Somerset, Gloucester) La Mancha Region

 Milk Treatment Raw, Thermized, Pasteurized Raw or pasteurized

-Fat Content At least 50% fat in dry matter
+Fat Content At least 50% fat in dry matter Not Specified

-Moisture Content Up to 39%
+Moisture Content Up to 39% Not Specified

 Rind Varies (natural, cloth, wax, plastic) Pleita and flor imprints